Home

 Every warehouse lives and dies by a handful of numbers.
 The cruelest one is the product of the others.

 Ask an operator how good they are and they will quote you a metric: inventory accuracy, on-time shipping, pick accuracy, dock-to-stock time.
-The one the executives actually watch is the perfect order rate, the share of orders that were right on every dimension at once: on time, complete, undamaged, and billed correctly.
+The one the executives actually watch is the perfect order rate, the share of orders that go out right on every dimension at once.
+The industry standard breaks it into four: on time, complete (in full), undamaged, and documented correctly, meaning the invoice, the packing slip, and the bill of lading all match.
+A few operations add a fifth or sixth, but these are the universal core.
 It sounds soft until you do the arithmetic.
-Because the dimensions multiply, four steps that each score a respectable 97 percent do not give you 97.
+Because all four must hold at once, the score is their product, not their average, so four steps that each hit a respectable 97 percent do not give you 97.
 They give you something that will ruin your afternoon.
 Try it.

 The tyranny of the multiplied nines